;

 The internal structure of the tooth: Dental tubes connected to the nerves of the tooth

-How Desensitizing Toothpastes Work?
+How Do Desensitizing Toothpastes Work?

 Dentinal tubules sealed after application of a remineralizing agent

-Best Toothpaste for Sensitive Teeth:
+Best Toothpaste for Sensitive Teeth

-Sensodyne Rapid Relief:
+1. Sensodyne Rapid Relief

 Sensodyne Rapid Relief

-Sensodyne Repair and Protect (Novamin):
+Sensodyne Repair and Protect

-Sensodyne Repair and Protect This toothpaste contains Novamin (Calcium sodium phosphosilicate) as an active ingredient.
-When in contact with saliva, Novamin releases calcium and phosphorus, which are the building blocks of enamel and dentin.
-This helps in building a long-lasting protective barrier while also remineralizing the teeth.
-So, if you want to treat sensitivity while strengthening your enamel, Sensodyne Repair and Protect is a great option.
+When it comes into contact with saliva, Novamin releases calcium and phosphorus, the essential building blocks of enamel and dentin.
+This process helps form a long-lasting protective barrier while remineralizing the teeth.

 Sensodayne toothpaste features: